 Second, my father is from Southern Leyte which made it extra special.
 Walking the path he once explored when he was a kid for me would be a memorable experience.

-Since I am in Cebu the route I took was easier and quicker.
-I hopped on a fastcraft from Cebu to Southern Leyte.
-The only fastcraft that will bring you to Southern Leyte via Maasin City from Cebu is Weesam.
+I took a boat ride from Cebu to Southern Leyte.
+The only fast craft ferry that can bring you to Southern Leyte via Maasin City from Cebu is Weesam boat company.

 The trip from Cebu to Maasin is approximately 3 hours.
 As a constant traveler I find the accommodation to be sufficient for a 3 hour travel which brings me to my first Travel tip.

-The economy area is not air conditioned and there is only one fan spread across 30 people ( just an estimate).
+The economy area is not air conditioned and there is only one fan spread across 30 people.

 The boat schedule is at 6am (no other schedule) thus if you want to reserve your energy for your actual travel then make sure to purchase a business class or tourist class ticket.

 The 3 hour journey was a breeze for me as I was asleep the whole time.
-Thus when I woke up from my 3 hour slumber the boat was about to dock at Maasin City.
+Thus when I woke up from my 3 hour slumber the boat was about to dock at Maasin Port.

 Southern Leyte Travel Guide Tip 2: Do some research about Southern Leyte

 Being that I am an extreme introvert I had a hard time asking for directions.
-So it took me a good 10 minutes roaming around the port deciding on my next move.
+So it took me a good 10 minutes roaming around the port to finally decide on my next move.